What next for Boston bombing suspect?

 If Tsarnaev pleads guilty and eschews a trial, it is possible much of prosecutors' evidence against him may never become public, beyond the massive amount of photo, video and other evidence that has already circulated publicly.

-By charging him in federal court, prosecutors may also open themselves open to a motion from the defence to suppress any statements made to law enforcement after his arrest.
+By charging him in federal court, prosecutors may also open themselves open to a motion from the defense to suppress any statements made to law enforcement after his arrest.

 This is because officials did not read him his Miranda rights immediately.
 A transcript of the bedside hearing in the hospital on Monday showed he was read his rights then.